Explore Himalayan Tibet Museum: An Insider Guide To The Tiber Museum

 Darjeeling offers a variety of accommodation options near the Himalayan Tibet Museum.
 Luxury seekers can choose from hotels like Mayfair Darjeeling or Windamere Hotel.
 Mid-range options include Hotel Dekeling and Sinclairs Darjeeling.
 Budget travellers can find comfortable stays at guesthouses like Andy’s Guesthouse or Revolver.

-Suggested Read: Best Food In Darjeeling
+Suggested Read: Things To Do In Darjeeling

 Where To Eat